-- (i) managing the affairs of the Board and monitoring its effectiveness; - (ii) managing meetings of the Board by ensuring that meaningful agendas are prepared and guiding the deliberations of the Board so that appropriate strategic and policy decisions are made; - (iii) setting the agenda for meetings of the Board and ensuring that all matters of strategic importance are being dealt with at the Board level during the course of the year; and - (iv) participating in consultation with other members of the Board in the selection of candidates to be submitted to the Board for appointment as new directors.
+- (i) managing the affairs of the Board and monitoring its effectiveness; - managing meetings of the Board by ensuring that meaningful agendas are prepared and guiding the deliberations of the Board so that appropriate strategic and policy decisions are made; - setting the agenda for meetings of the Board and ensuring that all matters of strategic importance are being dealt with at the Board level during the course of the year; and - (iv) participating in consultation with other members of the Board in the selection of candidates to be submitted to the Board for appointment as new directors.

 The Board has appointed an unrelated director as Chairman of the Board.
 All members of the Board are free to add items to the agenda, either before or during the meetings, or to request the calling of Board meetings where deemed necessary and all members of the Board are invited to raise issues not on the agenda at Board meetings.
-Board meetings are usually held at least four times a year.
-In fiscal 2005, two Board meetings were held.
+In fiscal 2006, one Board meetings were held.
 Advance notice is provided, and directors are requested to provide any agenda items they feel should be considered at the meeting.
-A total of seven resolutions dealing with standard matters were also circulated and approved by the Board.
+A total of five resolutions dealing with standard matters were also circulated and approved by the Board.
 In addition, Board members are periodically advised in informal conferences of developments involving the Corporation and asked to advise on such developments.

 The Board has on occasion met without management present and engages in frank and open discussion concerning the Corporation and management both in the presence of management and in their absence.
-If the Board believed it was appropriate and meaningful, it would formalize the process by which the Board would meet without management and for handling the Board's overall relationship with management.
+If the Board believed it was appropriate and meaningful, it would formalize the process by which the

+Board would meet without management and for handling the Board's overall relationship with management.

-The Audit Committee is composed of three directors, Mr. Patrick McGinley (Chairman), Dr. Christopher Jennings and Mr. R. Stuart Angus, of which all three are unrelated directors.
-The Compensation Committee is composed of three directors, Dr. Christopher Jennings (Chairman) and Messrs.
-Patrick McGinley and James Bruchs.
+The Audit Committee is composed of three directors, Mr. Patrick McGinley (Chairman) and Messrs.
+R. Stuart Angus and John R. Redmond, of which all three are unrelated directors.
+The Compensation Committee is composed of three directors, James M. Bruchs (Chairman) and Messrs.
+Patrick McGinley and R. Stuart Angus.
 The Corporate Governance Committee is composed of three directors, Mr. R. Stuart Angus (Chairman) and Messrs.
-Patrick McGinley and James Bruchs.
+Patrick McGinley and James M. Bruchs.
 These committees are considered by the Board to be adequate, together with the Board, to ensure proper governance of the Corporation and supervision of management.